Yamakaja/RuntimeTransformer/README.md

 ## Usage

-Lets assume we want to inject an event handler into the `setHealth` method of `EntityLiving`, therefore our method should something like this after transformation:
+Lets assume we want to inject an event handler into the `setHealth` method of `EntityLiving`, therefore the method should something like this after transformation:

 ```java
 public void setHealth(float newHealth) {